Mortgage

 Can I qualify for down payment assistance in Virginia?

-Your ability to qualify for down payment assistance in Virginia will depend on a number of factors.
-In most cases, these programs are reserved for homebuyers who have lower incomes or fall within specific income limits.
+It depends.
+In most cases, these programs are reserved for homebuyers with modest incomes.
 You’ll usually need to be a first-time homebuyer or at least have not owned a home within the last three years.
-Other possible requirements may be having a certain minimum credit score, residing in the commonwealth of Virginia and being at least 18 years of age.
+Depending on the program, you may also need a credit score of 620 or higher.

 How do I apply for Virginia first-time homebuyer down payment assistance?

-If you think you may qualify for a Virginia first-time homebuyer down payment assistance program, you can start the application process by contacting the housing agency to find out what’s required.
-Your mortgage lender may also be able to assist you with the application process.
-In some cases, you may have to speak with a housing counselor or take a required homebuyer education course.
+If you think you may qualify for a Virginia first-time homebuyer down payment assistance program, you can start the application process by contacting a mortgage lender, local nonprofit or county housing office to find out what’s required.

 Conventional loans

 First-time homebuyers who have strong credit and ample income may be well suited for a conventional loan.
-These nongovernment loan programs tend to have competitive mortgage rates and favorable terms, but some more stringent requirements.
+These loans tend to have competitive mortgage rates and favorable terms but also more stringent requirements.

 FHA loans

-FHA loans are government-backed loans that are popular with first-time homebuyers since they only require a 3.5% down payment and have flexible eligibility requirements.
+FHA loans are backed by the Federal Housing Administration and are popular with first-time homebuyers since they only require a 3.5% down payment and have flexible eligibility requirements.
 For instance, people with credit scores in the 500s may be able to qualify.
-Since they are government-backed, FHA-approved lenders are able to offer competitive FHA interest rates and terms.
+Since these loans are government-backed, lenders are able to offer competitive FHA interest rates that often trend lower than conventional loan rates.

 VA loans

 VA loans are guaranteed by the U.S. Department of Veterans Affairs and available to veterans and military service people, as well as their spouses.
-They offer low interest rate and closing costs, and borrowers are not required to make a down payment.
+These loans offer low interest rates and closing costs, and borrowers are not required to make down payments.

 USDA loans

-Guaranteed by the U.S. Department of Agriculture (USDA), USDA loans are aimed at lower-income homebuyers who wish to purchase a home in a qualified rural area.
+Guaranteed by the U.S. Department of Agriculture, USDA loans are aimed at lower-income homebuyers who wish to purchase a home in a qualified rural area.
 Borrowers do not have to make a down payment.

-As a first-time homebuyer, there are a lot of factors to consider including which type of home loan is best for you.
-There really is no one-size-fits-all loan — everyone’s individual financial circumstances vary, and each type of loan has its pros and cons.
-It really comes down to your credit score, income, debt, how much you’ve saved for a down payment (if any), the type of home you wish to buy and if you meet any special eligibility requirements.
+As a first-time homebuyer, there are a lot of factors to consider, including which type of home loan is best for you.
+This will depend, in part, on your credit score, income, debt, how much money you’ve saved for a down payment (if any), the type of home you wish to buy and if you meet any special eligibility requirements.

 Loan programBest for first-time homebuyers who: